Jakarta First Cup Version: Release 9 Status: DRAFT Release: May 2021

 A composite component is a set of user-defined JavaServerFaces and

 Facelets components located in a resource.
-In firstcup-war
+In firstcup-war, the

 library, is a composite component that contains tags for reading in a